sailoog/openplotter-documentation/en/getting_started.md

 ![](/assets/screenshot.84.jpg)

- To configure openplotter we start with setting up the usb adapter[/auto-setup-usb-ports.md](/auto-setup-usb-ports.md).
+To configure openplotter we start with setting up the usb adapter [Auto Setup USB ports](/auto-setup-usb-ports.md).